mad-lab-fau/mad-gui/docs/customization.rst

             return "Find Resting Phases (example MaD GUI)"

         # It is mandatory to implement this method.
 However, the content can be arbitrary.
+        # For the content, see the two sections Option A and Option B below
         def process_data(self, data: Dict[str, PlotData]) -> Dict[str, PlotData]:
-            for sensor_plot in data.values():
-                # Option a: Use your algorithm and the plotted data to create labels, like an Activity (see class below)
-                # ------------------------------------------------------------------------------------------------------
-                # sensor_plot.annotations["Activity"] basically is a pd.DataFrame.
-However, you can see an additional
-                # `.data` in the code below.
-This is due to internal data handling in the GUI.
-                # You do not need to care about that, just make sure that the method `self.create_annotations(...)
-                # returns a pd.DataFrame with the columns `start` and `end`.
-                annotations = self.create_annotations(sensor_plot.data, sensor_plot.sampling_rate_hz)
-                UserInformation.inform(f"Found {len(annotations)} resting phases.")
-                sensor_plot.annotations["Activity Label"].data = annotations

-                # Opiton b: Use your algorithm to use the plotted data and already plotted annotations
-                #           to change the text of the already plotted labels when hovering over them.
-                # -------------------------------------------------------------------------------------
-                for i_activity, activity in sensor_plot.annotations["Activity"].data.iterrows():
-                    sensor_plot.annotations["Activity"].data.at[
-                        i_activity, 'description'
-                    ] = self.calculate_features(sensor_plot.data.iloc[activity.start:activity.end])

-        @staticmethod
-        def create_annotations(sensor_data: pd.DataFrame, sampling_rate_hz: float) -> pd.DataFrame:
-            """Some code that creates a pd.DataFrame with the columns `start` and `end`.

-            Each row corresponds to one label to be plotted.
-            """
-            # use some algorithm to get all the starts of 'Activity', e.g. to find all starts of a certain activity
-            # like `running`
-            starts = ...
-            # ...and the same for ends of the activity
+            # see sections below for actual content of this method
-            ends = ...
-            annotations = pd.DataFrame(data=[starts, ends], columns = ['start', 'end'])
-            return annotations

-        @staticmethod
-        def calculate_features(activity_data: pd.DataFrame) -> str:
-            return f"Mean value acc_x = {activity_data['acc_x'].mean()}"

-    # It is important to create this class and pass it to the GUI because otherwise the sensor_plot.annotation will not
+    # It is important to create the class below and pass it to the GUI because otherwise the sensor_plot.annotation will
-    # have a key `Activity` and thus won't know how to plot the labels it receives from
+    # not have a key `Activity` and thus won't know how to plot the labels it receives from
     # CustomAlgorithm.process_data above
     class Activity(BaseRegionLabel):
         name = "Activity Label"